lrspeiser/PantheonAnalysis/README.md

 3. **Statistical analysis**: Computes summary statistics, such as mean and median values of key parameters.
 4. **Visualizations**: Generates detailed plots to analyze relationships in the data.
 5. **Validations**: Implements checks for peculiar velocity bias, redshift consistency, and cosmic variance.
+6. **Testing Alternative Models**: Evaluates Gödel-style rotational frame-dragging effects and calculates angular velocities to explore additional explanations for redshift discrepancies.
-6. **Saving results**: Outputs processed data and analysis results into structured CSV files.
+7. **Saving results**: Outputs processed data and analysis results into structured CSV files.

 ---